njpowers7915/NRL-match-data/README.md

 You can access this data via two methods:

-Method 1 -- Download the MySQL database file (NRL_data_July_7_2020.sql) from the db folder in this repository
+Method 1 -- Download the MySQL database file (NRL_database.sql) from the db folder in this repository

 Method 2 (Under Construction) -- Flask API